Alan Ramsey: Career

 Ramsey wrote for a number of other publications before becoming a speech-writer and press secretary for Australian Labor Party opposition leader Bill Hayden from 1978 until 1983.
 He took over the weekend national politics column for The Sydney Morning Herald from Peter Bowers and wrote the column from 1987 until his retirement in December 2008.
 He retired as the oldest longest serving Australian political reporter covering Federal politics.
 In his 2009 book A Matter of Opinion, he published a selection of more than a decade of opinion pieces for The Herald.
 He was a member of the board of the Whitlam Institute, but resigned, along with another director, subsequent to the forced resignation of founding director Peter Botsman in November 2002, after Botsman had been targeted by fellow director Mark Latham, following a falling out between the two.

-Writing about him in The Sydney Morning Herald, columnist Damien Murphy notes that his columns brought in a mix of "insights, anger, venom, sentimentality, and grace."
-He goes on to say that Ramsey through his columns was a "chronicler of Australia's march from Menzies to modernity."
+Writing about Ramsey in The Sydney Morning Herald, columnist Damien Murphy notes that his columns brought in a mix of "insights, anger, venom, sentimentality, and grace."
+He goes on to say that, through his columns, Ramsey was a "chronicler of Australia's march from Menzies to modernity."

 He was inducted into the Australian Media Hall of Fame in 2017.